boyali/ButterworthFilterTools/README.md

 #### Discrete Time Transfer Function (Difference Equations)

-The digital filter equivalent from the continuous time definitions are produced by using the bilinear transformation.
-When creating the discrete time function of the ButterworthFilter object, its numerator (Bn) and Denominator (An) coeffients are stored in a vector of filter order size N.
+The digital filter equivalent of the continuous time definitions are produced by using the bilinear transformation.
+When creating the discrete time function of the ButterworthFilter object, its Numerator (Bn) and Denominator (An ) coeffients are stored in a vector of filter order size N.

 The discrete transfer function method is called using ;